 We’ve mentioned REI as a great one-stop-shop for value, but Marmot isn’t far behind.
 For a decently low price of $249, their recently updated Tungsten is a durable 3-season tent with all the features that most weekend backpackers need.
 Like the C Bar above, the Marmot features a tapered floor plan (8 in. narrower at the feet), which saves you weight while still offering ample room for two side-by-side sleepers.
 On the tent body, the mix of solid nylon and mesh provides good ventilation alongside privacy and weather protection, and the updated colorways add a nice amount of flair.

 While tents like the Half Dome SL above devote precious ounces to an oversized floor plan, the Tungsten here places a premium on durability above all else.
 For comparison’s sake, the Marmot’s floor and fly fabric are 70- and 68-denier respectively, while the REI checks in at 40- and 30-denier.
 But the tapered design isn’t for everyone: You’ll have to sleep shoulder-to-shoulder with your tent mate (some prefer a head-to-toe arrangement for more space), and there’s not a lot of room to sit up side by side.
-In the end, the REI’s durability is serviceable for most, although the Tungsten makes for a nice hybrid backpacking and car camping option and will save you close to $100.
+In the end, the REI’s durability is serviceable for most, although the Tungsten makes for a nice hybrid backpacking and car camping option and will save you $100.
 It’s also worth noting that Marmot makes another well-priced tent in their Limelight 2P ($299), which offers more room at the cost of some added weight.

 See the Marmot Tungsten 2P

-11. Kelty Late Start 2 ($160)
+13. Kelty Late Start 2 ($160)

 Floor dimensions: 85 x 54/45 in.